 Here are a couple of ways brands are using AR to up their engagement ante:

 Have you ever wondered how a pair of jeans would fit, or if the car of your dreams is really all it’s cracked up to be?
 So have your customers.
 AR lets them discover and engage with your product without leaving the house.
 Thanks to AR, husbands can now prove just how good that leather recliner will look in their living room with apps like Ikea’s Ikea Place, and Brands like Topshop and Timberland have pioneered AR fitting and changing rooms to give their customers a virtual shopping experience.

 With AR, businesses can add a digital component within their locations or on their products to tell a story while being wildly entertaining.
 Who doesn’t want that?

-For example, Starbucks brewed up excitement when their Shanghai Roastery became the first Starbucks to offer AR to consumers.
-Guests just had to download an app upon entering and when they aimed it at certain features, like a cask, even more information was revealed.
+For example, Starbucks brewed up excitement when it’s Shanghai Roastery became the first Starbucks to offer AR to consumers.
+Guests just had to download an app upon entering, and when they aimed it at certain features, like a cask, even more information was revealed.
 And that wasn’t all.
-Java enthusiasts could even collect virtual badges along the way and if they earned them all, they’d be the lucky recipient of an exclusive Roastery social media filter to share, thus ensuring the Starbucks brand story continued well beyond the tour.
+Java enthusiasts could even collect virtual badges along the way, and if they earned them all, they’d be the lucky recipient of an exclusive Roastery social media filter to share, thus ensuring the Starbucks brand story continued well beyond the tour.